at the Haliburton Sculpture Forest

 Please stay distanced while you enjoy your walk

 Current Ontario COVID-19 regulations allow for the Sculpture Forest trails to remain open to the public.
 Please help us keep it that way by practising appropriate physical distancing measures on the trails, at the trailheads, and in the parking lots.

 To ensure that we follow the best practices for health and safety, we have implemented the following protocols:

 Our trails are open.
 You can use our PocketSights Tours app (click here) to create your own self-guided tour.

-Current Ontario regulations require everyone to keep to groups of individuals who live in the same household or if you live on your own, you can walk with one other person (as long as you maintain physical distancing).
+Current Ontario regulations require everyone to keep to groups of individuals who live in the same household or if you are walking with other persons outside of your household that you maintain physical distancing.
 We ask you to support these restrictions in the following ways:

 If you are arriving by car, park a few metres away from other cars.

 On the trails, keep 2 metres (6 ft) apart from other visitors.

 Wear a mask in any situation where you are unable to stay 2 metres apart or when you are passing other walkers.

 Keep your dog on a leash at all times.